 Mr. Elder currently works at the Lower Eastside Service Center.
 There he provides outpatient vocational and educational services to clients seeking substance abuse recovery from drugs and alcohol and co-occurring mental health and chemical dependency disorders.
 He received his Master’s Degree in Education with an emphasis in Rehabilitation Counseling in 2008 from Hunter College.

 Mr. Lebow graduated from Yale College (magna cum laude) and Harvard Law School.
 He was an associate, partner and administrative partner in the international law firm Coudert Brothers.
 He is chair of St. Francis Friends of the Poor, an organization that provides permanent housing for mentally ill homeless persons.
 He is Chair of American Friends of Magen David Adom, which supports Israel’s equivalent to the Red Cross Society.
-He is a member of the Board of Directors of the Metropolitan Transportation Authority, the Long Island Railroad, Metro-North Railroad, New York City Transit Authority and Triborough Bridge and Tunnel Authority.
-He currently is managing partner of Lebow & Sokolow, a law firm in Manhattan.
-He is married to Patricia E. Harris, who is First Deputy Mayor of New York City, and has three children.
+He is a member of the Board of Directors of the Metropolitan Transportation Authority, the Long Island Railroad, the Metro-North Railroad, the New York City Transit Authority and the Triborough Bridge and Tunnel Authority.
+He currently is the managing partner of Lebow & Sokolow, a law firm in Manhattan.
+He is married to Patricia E. Harris, the chief executive officer of Bloomberg Philanthropies, and has three children.

 With more than 25 years of experience in trading, capital markets and financial technology, John Eley understands business management, software development, and strategic partnerships.
 As CEO of GoldenSource Corporation, he is responsible for the strategic vision, overall management and business leadership of the company.